senimanjs/seniman/docs/client.md

 #### `viewportSize`

-The `viewportSize` state is a state getter for the current viewport size of the page in the shape of `{ width, height }`.
-The value of the `viewportSize` state is automatically updated when the page's viewport size changes.
+The `viewportSize` state is a state getter for the browser's layout viewport in the shape of `{ width, height }`.
+It uses `window.innerWidth` and `window.innerHeight`, is available during the initial render, and updates when the layout viewport changes.
 It is useful for implementing different layouts for different screen sizes.

 Here's one example of how you can use it to implement a responsive layout: